-Magistrates sitting in the ARC List have various powers to deal with such defendants, including adjourning the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. for the preparation of an individual support plan (s 4U MC Act).
-Magistrates can also (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. a A person who has been charged with a criminal offence or against whom a civil action has been brought. without a finding of guilt if the defendant completes an individual support plan (s 4Y MC Act).
+Magistrates sitting in the ARC List have various powers to deal with such defendants, including adjourning the hearing for the preparation of an individual support plan (s 4U MC Act).
+Magistrates can also discharge a defendant without a finding of guilt if the defendant completes an individual support plan (s 4Y MC Act).
 Pleas of ‘not guilty’ are to be transferred out of the ARC List to a contested hearing in the court (s 4X MC Act).

 For more information about the ARC List, see www.mcv.vic.gov.au/about-us/assessment-and-referral-court-arc, and ‘Assessment and Referral Court’ in Chapter 8.3: Disability and criminal justice.